What is a Method Statement?

 What Is the Purpose of a Method Statement?

-A method statement is simply a set of instructions outlining how to complete a hazardous construction task safely.
+The purpose of a method statement is to provide a detailed, step-by-step guide on how to complete a construction task safely.
 They’re used by the people performing the work and sometimes provided to clients during the tender process.
-Everyone involved in carrying out the project must read and understand it.

 What’s the Difference Between a Method Statement and a Risk Assessment?